Original Paper

 ] but currently performs slightly worse than face-to-face therapy [ , , ].
 Because very few studies have measured therapy or user satisfaction with mental health chatbots, there is no broadly accepted measure for this group of technologies.
 Using the SIS allowed us to examine the subscales of concepts relevant to MYLO (such as problem-solving) as well as identify where MYLO was performing well and where it could be improved.
 The session evaluation questionnaire [ ] is also used to evaluate face-to-face therapy, but the subscales may be less applicable to chatbots or other digitized therapies that are user led.
 For example, the smoothness subscale may not fairly evaluate a chatbot or any therapy that does not follow an organized plan but is rather completely user led.Another key improvement recommended by participants was the addition of a brief measure of adverse life events that occurred during the trial, as some participants experienced stressful life events during the trial that they felt may have impacted their clinical outcome scores.
 Many trials have already gathered information on adverse life events that occurred before the trial using a variety of measures [

 , ].
 A recent review [ ] only identified 2 controlled trials of chatbots that gathered information on adverse events during the trial but specifically asked about harms caused by the chatbots [ , ].
 To our knowledge, no studies have collected data on stressful life events that are not attributed to the intervention being investigated.
 The planned effectiveness trial will gather the usual safety information, that is, adverse events caused by MYLO, and allow participants to report other events in their life that may have impacted their clinical outcomes.
 This will allow us to see whether any confounding factors contributed to the results and also to see how MYLO is able to support people while they are experiencing different conditions and levels of stress.The mixed methods approach to exploring the experience of using MYLO allowed us to gain a well-rounded and in-depth view.
 For example, we characterized the lengths and timing of conversations, discovered reasons for both its use and lack of use, and established MYLO’s successful use of search terms and related questions and its capacity to learn to adapt these weightings through user ratings.
-We identified a potential threshold of 1000 words for a conversation with MYLO to be rated as helpful, as opposed to unhelpful or “neither.”
+We identified a potential threshold of 1000 characters for a conversation with MYLO to be rated as helpful, as opposed to unhelpful or “neither.”
 Similarly, researchers found that a higher number of messages exchanged with another artificial intelligence chatbot was associated with more positive feedback [

 ], and increased engagement led to improvements in symptoms of anxiety and depression [ ].
 We will attempt to replicate this finding in the full trial and potentially use machine learning to identify the “signatures” of these “long and helpful” conversations.
 With secure anonymous user identification, tracking individual users across multiple conversations will further improve our understanding of the trajectory of “helpful” conversations.Both qualitative analyses and quantitative data in this study provided insight into how MYLO was helpful.
 Participants’ ratings of the therapeutic process with MYLO were comparable with computerized cognitive behavioral therapy on several subscales, although generally less favorable than benchmarked brief, in-person psychotherapies.
 Most notably, MYLO seemed to approach in-person therapies in terms of ratings of how well it promotes understanding of a problem, but it scored lower in terms of the quality of the relationship.
 This is expected because MYLO is not currently programmed to try to foster a relationship with the user; rather, its primary aim is to promote the user’s understanding of a problem in greater depth and detail through curious questions.
 Consistent with this observation, participants reported that they would continue to ask themselves questions similar to those asked by MYLO after leaving a conversation.
 Indeed, some participants (3/8, 38%) found the lack of a human therapist to be advantageous.
 These findings are consistent with the theoretical principles of MYLO (PCT), which implies that everyone differs in what external therapeutic conditions allow the internal process of psychological change to occur [